Walter P. JENKINS

 spraying the liquid fuel into fine mist particles to promote

-the concentration of vapor molecules available for combustion, the
+increasing the concentration of vapor molecules available for

-problem still remains that, regardless of the quantity of gas
+combustion, the problem still remains that, regardless of the

-phase reactant molecules, the reaction rate of the combustion
+quantity of gas phase reactant molecules, the reaction rate of

-process is largely dependent on the ability of the reactant
+the combustion process is largely dependent on the ability of

 SUMMARY

-need exists for an apparatus, system, and method that evenly mix
+a need exists for an apparatus, system, and method that evenly

-reactant molecules.
-Beneficially, such an apparatus, system, and
+mix reactant molecules.
+Beneficially, such an apparatus, system,

-problems and needs in the art that have not yet been fully solved
+the problems and needs in the art that have not yet been fully

-by currently available fuel vaporizers.
-Accordingly, the present
+solved by currently available fuel vaporizers.
+Accordingly, the

-invention has been developed to provide an apparatus, system, and
+present invention has been developed to provide an apparatus,

-method that overcome many or all of the above-discussed
+system, and method that overcome many or all of the

 [0008] A method for vaporizing fuel includes providing a fuel